What you'll learn

 The following section is about serverless computing.
 Learning serverless computing in cloud computing is essential nowadays with the inclusion of function-as-a-service components in most cloud-based modern architectures.

-Additionally, there are sections (lecture notes) on the CapEx and OpEx, cost-benefit of cloud computing, and cloud architecture key design principles, which can be helpful for advanced learners.
+Additionally, there are sections (lecture notes) on the CapEx and OpEx, the cost-benefit of cloud computing, and cloud architecture key design principles, which can be helpful for advanced learners.

 Who this course is for: